-For imputation purposes data have been analysed within imputation (fieldwork) periods.
+For imputation purposes data has been analysed within imputation (fieldwork) periods.
 These are generally made up of four or five 'trip-reporting' weeks consistent with the monthly reporting periods.
 This allows for a viable number of interviews from which to perform the imputation and adequate control of seasonality.
-Figure 1 below shows the imputation periods for 2016.
+Figure 7 below shows the imputation periods for 2017.